The Academic System at UAF

 - Select “UA - Authserv Account” as your affiliation.

 - Use your UA Username and password, set in ELMO, to login.

 - When the registration is complete, restart your computer.

-Although UAOnline doesn’t use your UA Username and Password, you can use UAOnline to register for courses, check on financial aid, make a payment, apply for scholarships, and much more.
-Signing in to UAOnline requires your UA ID number, as well as a unique PIN.
+You can use UAOnline to register for courses, check on financial aid, make a payment, apply for scholarships, and much more.
+Signing in to UAOnline requires your UA username and password.

 Need your password reset?
 You can reset your password online using UA Easy Login Maintenance Option (ELMO), or contact the OIT Support Center at 907-450-8300 for assistance.